minors4lvati/Flasher/README.md

 ### ✅ Intuitive Interface

-- Designed for ease of use—minimal configuration required.
+- Designed for ease of use minimal configuration required.
 - Clean and simple dashboard to monitor and trigger actions.

 ### 🚀 Fast Execution